- Updated on September 10, 2020

 Professor Henderson about the Bohr effect

-This is what Professor Henderson from the Yale University wrote about the Bohr effect,
+This is what Professor Henderson from Yale University wrote about the Bohr effect,

 “But even as early as 1885, Miescher (Swiss physiologist) inspired by the insight of genius wrote: “Over the O2 supply of the body, CO2 spreads its protecting wings” Yandell Henderson (1873-1944), in Henderson Y, Carbon dioxide, in Cyclopedia of Medicine, ed. by H.H.
 Young, Philadelphia, FA Davis, 1940.

-Here is YouTube video that considers the Bohr effect and explains the mechanism why overbreathing decreases cell-oxygen level.
+Here is a YouTube video that considers the Bohr effect and explains the mechanism of why overbreathing decreases the cell-oxygen level.